From Eric Mink:

 Coolidge and his entourage arrived in Fredericksburg on a special 2:35pm train.
 A large crowd greeted them at the station where the Fredericksburg Elks Band played “To the Colors” and the local National Guard unit fired off a 21-gun salute with their French 75-millimeter field guns.
 The president and first lady climbed into a convertible Lincoln touring car, driven by manager of the Fredericksburg Motor Company Emmett R. Colbert, and made their way up Main (Caroline) Street.
 Preceded by state motorcycle policemen and flanked by secret servicemen, the motorcade turned onto Amelia Street and then again onto Princess Anne Street, making its way south to the Fredericksburg Country Club.
 Click the image below to watch the silent raw footage of President Coolidge’s visit to Fredericksburg.
 The first eight seconds of the footage shows the president’s car traveling through the 900 block of Main Street.
 Huwill Stores (919 Main Street) and John F. Scott’s hardware store (today the site of River Run Antiques) are clearly visible in the background.
 The film then cuts to a twelve second clip of the president’s motorcade heading south on Princess Anne Street and through the intersection with National (Lafayette) Boulevard.
 James T. Horton’s filling station is visible on the corner.

 The remainder of film hows the president delivering his speech from from the Fredericksburg County Club at “Mannsfiled Hall,” known during the Civil War as “Smithfield.”
-A special stage had been constructed stage beneath the on the rear of the building, while the crowd spread out on the back lawn.
+A special stage had been constructed stage on the rear of the building, while the crowd spread out on the back lawn.
 In front of the president are a few microphones, one of which served to carry the ceremony live over WRC, out of Washington, D.C., along with a network of other stations throughout the country.
 While this footage lacks audio you can read a transcript of Coolidge’s address by clicking here.
 The president’s remarks reflected the popular rhetoric of that time by remembering the Civil War in terms of reconciliation and reunification.
 Coolidge also spoke to the strength of the country since the war and its emergence as an international power.
 Ironically, he also spoke to the United States’ economic strength and progress, these words coming just one year before the crash of the stock market.